thisisevilevil/evilevil365/_posts/2024-05-26-TheEvolution-ARM-Devices.md

 Based on all of the above, also think about File-based detection rules, any scripts/tools you are using that are referencing C:\Program Files etc.

-* Example: Some scripts will have some logic based on the %PROCESSOR_ARCHITECTURE% variable.
+* **Example**: Some scripts will have some logic based on the %PROCESSOR_ARCHITECTURE% variable.
 If this returns "AMD64" we know we are running in 64-bit mode, else we assume x86 (32-bit).
 That logic will likely break your script on an ARM-device as the %PROCESSOR_ARCHITECTURE% variable will return "ARM64" on ARM-based devices.

 ![ProcessorArchitecture](/assets/images/2014-05-26-TheEvolution-ARM-Devices/ProcessorArchitectureVariable.png?raw=true "Processor Architecture Variable")